davidmalcolm/texi2rst/output/extracting-the-function-pointer-from-a-bound-pointer-to-member-function.rst

   fptr p = (fptr)(a.*fp);

-For PMF constants (i.e. expressions of the form &Klasse::Member), no object is needed to obtain the address of the function.
+For PMF constants (i.e. expressions of the form :samp:`&Klasse::Member`), no object is needed to obtain the address of the function.
 They can be converted to function pointers directly: